plumelo/cosmoz-frontend-rtd/docs/public/10-repo-setup.rst

 Public elements need to have their own repositories on GitHub.

-Make sure to create it under the https://github.com/Neovici organization
+Make sure to create it under the https://github.com/Neovici organization.

 .. _github-readme: